Support

 Basic Drone ID Detection is part of the free tier and is also included in Lite and Plus.
 Coverage depends on what each drone broadcasts and on local regulations, so it varies by region and device - it is provided on a “where available” basis, and is separate from the RF scanning engine.

 Yes.
 FORSYTE works with the TAK ecosystem (ATAK / WinTAK) to boost shared situational awareness.
-It can automatically export live RF detections and GPS interference alerts as Cursor-on-Target (CoT) events.
+It can automatically export live RF detections and GPS interference alerts as Cursor-on-Target (CoT) events - the standard message format TAK apps use to share map contacts.
 TAK / ATAK export is available with FORSYTE Lite and Plus.

 - Connection: CoT output over UDP to a host and port you set.